• Skip to primary navigation

 • Let them sit overnight at room temperature.
 The next day, turn the cream cheese candy over and continue with another day of setting before storing them in a candy jar.

-Square blue and green cream cheese mints on a rectangle brown plate
+Square blue and green cream cheese mints on a rectangle brown plate.

-Cream cheese candy shaping options
+⭐Other shaping options

 These candies can be shaped in the same way as the traditional butter mints, some of which are as follows:

-• Flatten with a fork – Again, similar to the round balls above, place the cream cheese candy rolled balls on a parchment-lined tray.
-Use a fork dipped in icing sugar to press the mints balls flat while leaving the fork lines on them.
+• Flatten with the tines of a fork – Shape the mixture into small balls and place on a parchment-lined tray or cookie sheet.
+Use a fork dipped in powdered sugar to press the little balls flat while leaving the fork lines on them.
 Let the mints dry and set before storing.

 • Once shaped, let the cream cheese candies rest overnight.
 This helps to dry them up.
 And then turn them over so that the other side of the candies dry up as well.